bonds/winot/README.md

 # Features

-* connects to wwan and reconnects as needed
-* connects to wifi and reconnects as needed
-* connects to vpn and reconnects as needed
+* connects to wwan, wlan (aka wifi), and vpn and reconnects as needed
 * routes traffic via vpn when its available, otherwise it routes traffic via the wwan
-* does not route traffic across the wifi except to connect to vpn, in other words, assumes your wifi network is untrusted, i.e. you work at the airport or at cafes on occasion
+* does NOT route traffic across the wifi except to connect to vpn, in other words, assumes your wifi network is untrusted, i.e. you work at the airport or at cafes on occasion
 * notices when your wifi signal is weak, scans for a stronger BSSID, and